LAST UPDATED: 7/1/26 – Machu Picchu and Galapagos Planning

-In case you haven’t read our articles on our travel planning process, I am going to give you a really quick review.
-We like to use a process we call the 3H\3W approach.
-It involves answering six basic questions about your trip, then using the answers to those questions to guide you thru the trip planning process.
-It’s a six-step process that will keep you organized and focused as you start the trip planning process.
+In case you haven’t read my articles on my travel planning process, I am going to give you a really quick review.
+I like to use a process I call the 3H\3W approach.
+It involves answering six basic questions about your trip and then using the answers to those questions to guide you through the trip planning process.
+It’s a six-step process that will keep you organized and focused as you start the trip-planning process.
 Those steps are as follows:

 - What do you want to see?